codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-The most important part of learning CSS is about Properties and Values.
-For each certain Property, there are various Values which can be used with.
+The next important part of learning CSS is about Properties and Values.
+For each certain Property, there are various Values which can be applied.
 So, we will cover details about CSS Values when we talk about each certain Property.

 In the next tutorial, we'll talk about 2 common Value-types: `Color` and `Length`.